s-victor/rF2CarIconGenerator/README.md

 Fully automated car skin livery icon generator for `rFactor 2`.

-This tool automates and streamlines the entire process of car skin livery icon creation, by automatically rename showroom screenshots to corresponding vehicle name and generate full rF2-standard icon set.
+This tool automates and streamlines the entire process of car skin livery icon creation, by automatically renaming showroom screenshots to corresponding vehicle file name and generating full set of rF2-standard icons.

 With this tool, all it needs is to load up car in showroom, and press `in-game screenshot hotkey`, then this tool will take care of the rest and generate a whole set of icons in a second.